 Cancel anything you can and reduce spending to save money which might be needed later.
 You can always add these items back after you purchase.
 If the appraisal comes in low and the seller will not negotiate, you may need to have extra cash on hand to complete the transaction.

 I recently helped some first time home buyers who were living in a rented apartment.
 When we discussed their financial situation, although they were making a lot of money their expenses on cable, cell phones, etc. was ridiculously high.
 I advised them to cancel everything and, as it turned out, they needed all the cash to close the deal.

 Meet Early With Several Lenders

 As in all transactions, you should only be working with professionals you like and trust.
 Especially in an area like buying a house that is unfamiliar to you.
-Interview a couple of lenders before looking at houses to see which one is the best fit for you and your needs.
+Interview a couple of lenders before looking at any houses with a real estate agent to see which lender is the best fit for you and your needs.

 Don’t Make Any Large Purchases

 Don’t buy anything like furniture or a car or anything else that could cause you credit to be “pulled”.
 Again, this could delay the closing or worse, jeopardize your deposit.

 When you are interviewing real estate agents to find the right one, consider whether or not they ask you about your financial health before showing you houses.
 This will keep you from getting into trouble during the deal.